jcsargis00/School_District_Analysis/README.md

 * Use cleaned data to rerun analysis and report any changes to the results

 ### Results
+Analysis before and after the math and reading scores of Thomas High School 9th graders were changed to Nans (Data Cleanup).
+This report will look at changes to the District Summary, School Summary, School average scores and School performance by spending, size and type.
 #### How is the District Summary affected?
-#### District Summary before and after data cleanup
+#### District Summary
-Analysis before and after the math and reading scores of Thomas High School 9th graders were changed to Nans (Data Cleanup).
-This report will look at changes to the Distric Summary, School Summary, School average scores and School performance by spending, size and type.
 #
 #### Before data cleanup:
 * average math score, average reading score, % passing math, % passing reading, % passing math and reading